Local News Items

 EXETER DEAF ACADEMY PLAYING FIELD.
 (Mount Radford Lawn.)

-As reported in the last issue of the Neighbourhood News, the future of Mount Radford Lawn looks rosier than it has done over the last few years.
+As reported in the Neighbourhood News, the future of Mount Radford Lawn looks rosier than it has done over the last few years.
 The Deaf Academy, the owners, want to celebrate their 200th anniversary by bringing MRL into use as ‘a social space’, and as an opportunity to ‘celebrate our shared history, the value of community and cultural diversity in creating a legacy for generations to come.’
-A feasibility study is being undertaken and is due to report in mid May, the SLNA committee has met with Ben Hunt (Heavitree Parklife) who is leading the study and made very good suggestions as to how the land facilities might be used and laid out.
-I hope and believe that the wider community will be involved in consultations later.
+A feasibility study has been undertaken the SLNA committee has met with Ben Hunt (Heavitree Parklife) who is leading the study and made very good suggestions as to how the land facilities might be used and laid out.
 The Deaf Academy have issued a press release which is published here below and which has been sent to other publications, it all seems very good news, I thank them for it and look forward to working with them to transform MRL from a locked up space with potential to an open space available for use by the deaf community and the community of St Leonards.

-Sylvan Dewing , the head of the Deaf Academy, addressed our AGM on the 16th May and answered questions from some of the members of the community.
+Sylvan Dewing , the head of the Deaf Academy, addressed our AGM in 2024 and answered questions from some of the members of the community.

 PRESS RELEASE BY DEAF ACADEMY - Feasibility Study Launched for Mount Radford Lawn in Exeter